NEWSLabNTU/rust-tutorial-rock-paper-scissor/README.md

-# Rust async/.await Starter: Paper-Scissor-Rock Game
+# Rust async/.await Starter: Rock-Paper-Scissor Game

-This project provies a paper-scissor-rock client example to demonstrate Rust's async/.await feature.
+This project provies a rock-paper-scissor client example to demonstrate Rust's async/.await feature.

 The code is written in a more readable way along with line-by-line